-Delegates attending the National Corn Growers Association’s Corn Congress, which was held today in New Orleans, La., elected five farmers to serve on the organization’s Corn Board.
+Delegates attending the National Corn Growers Association’s (NCGA) Corn Congress, which was held today in Washington D.C., elected five farmers to serve on the organization’s Corn Board.
 Taking office on Oct.
-1, the start of NCGA’s 2022 fiscal year, are new board members Randy DeSutter of Illinois, Bob Hemesath of Iowa and Dan Wesely of Nebraska.
-Current board members Deb Gangwish of Nebraska and Harold Wolle, Jr. of Minnesota were re-elected.
-Four were elected to three-year terms with Wesely elected to the one-year term left open by FY22 First Vice President-Elect Tom Haag of Minnesota.
+1, the start of NCGA’s 2023 fiscal year, are new board members Matt Frostic of Michigan and J.R.
+Roesner of Indiana.
+Current board members Kelly Harsh of Ohio, Brian Thalmann of Minnesota and Dan Wesely of Nebraska were re-elected.
+Four were elected to three-year terms with Thalmann elected to the two-year term left open by FY23 First Vice President-Elect Harold Wolle, Jr. of Minnesota.

 The NCGA Corn Board represents the organization on all matters while directing both policy and supervising day-to-day operations.
 Board members represent the federation of state organizations, supervise the affairs and activities of NCGA in partnership with the chief executive officer and implement NCGA policy established by the Corn Congress.
 Members also act as spokesmen for the NCGA and enhance the organization’s public standing on all organizational and policy issues.